 Place the gluten free oats in a food processor and process on high speed to grind into a somewhat fine flour.

 Place the bananas in a large bowl and mash with a fork.
-Add the flax seed mixture, oil, and vanilla and stir.
+Add the ground flax seed, oil, and vanilla and stir.
 Add the sugars and stir again.

 Bake at 325 degrees for 20-23 minutes.